ikt32/GTAVManualTransmission/doc/README.md

 * Press `LSHIFT` to shift up
 * Press `LCTRL` to shift down

-H-shifter mode:

-* Press `Numpad 0` for Reverse
-* Press `Numpad 1-7` for H-shifter gears 1-7
-* Press `Numpad 9` for Neutral

 ### Controller defaults

-By default, `RightTrigger` and `LeftTrigger` are assigned to throttle and brake respectively.
+By default, `RightTrigger` is throttle and `LeftTrigger` is brake.

-* Hold `Dpad Right` to disable or enable manual transmission (disabled at the moment)
-* Hold `B` to switch between sequential, H-pattern or automatic
+* Hold `B` to switch between sequential or automatic
 * Press `A` to shift up
 * Press `X` to shift down
 * Use `LeftThumbUp` to control the clutch